Photography: Ifebusola Shotunde

 What role do you feel you play in the growing tech community in Nigeria?

 Some days I feel like I have some sort of responsibility to play a role, but other days I just want to make my dollars, make some cool shit and keep moving forward.
 If there is one thing to be taken away from Timi’s life in the tech community, it would be: don’t put yourself in a box.
-I think I’m just trying to show people that there’s a different way to life.
+I think I’m just trying to show people that there’s a different way to live.
 You choose your own way.
 I want to end up as a lecturer.
 I want to teach, I like teaching people who are just hungry for knowledge.
 I think I’m going to be responsible for creating a ton of cool shit.
 Some of it, hopefully, will find its way into your everyday lives.